markjacksonfishing/markjacksonfishing/README.md

   </table>
 </div>

-#### My Role at Anuclei

-As the founder of [Anuclei](https://anuclei.com), I steer a unique venture that operates as both a consultancy and an incubator, specializing in the development of innovative AI and software solutions.
-My work encompasses advanced research and development in artificial intelligence, focusing on creating tailored solutions for a diverse range of clients, including nonprofits, stealth startups, and enterprise security firms.

 #### Personal Interests

 Beyond professional pursuits, I am a culinary enthusiast.
 I have contributed my own recipes to the [cloud-native community cookbook](https://github.com/cncf/cloud-native-community-cookbook).
 Additionally, I enjoy bass fishing, a pastime that brings balance and peace.